 Calling all Birders: It’s time for Birdathon 2026!

 How does it work?
 Like a walk-a-thon, Birdathon participants collect pledges from friends and family via their team page on our website.
 Then participants record how many species they can identify during any 24-hour period between April 18 and May 31.
+Registration is closed, but there’s still time to support one of our wonderful teams and help us reach our fundraising goal!

 Last year we had a record-breaking 29 teams and our winning team saw 103 species!